-The first THREE novels in the bestselling Lucky O'Toole Vegas Adventure series by Deborah Coonts.
-A great bundle of laugh-out-loud mischief and mayhem, Vegas-style.
+The first three novels in the bestselling Lucky O'Toole Vegas Adventure series!
+With over 1,000 pages and 1,000+ five star reviews, you don’t want to miss this bundle of laugh-out-loud mischief and mayhem, Vegas-style.

 WANNA GET LUCKY?